KronicDeth/intellij-elixir/README.md

 When setting up Elixir and Erlang SDKs for the first time:

+* **Setup SDKs before importing your Elixir project**
+* **Auto-detect SDKs**: The plugin will attempt to automatically detect the SDKs based on the currently open project directory, not the directory that you are importing.
+To setup SDKs on a WSL instance, open any project, or even an empty directory in WSL first.
-* **Click OK directly** after configuring both SDKs - this will properly save all settings
+* **Click OK directly** after configuring Erlang, then reopen the Project Structure dialog to configure Elixir - this will properly save all settings
 * **Avoid clicking Apply then OK** - this workflow has a known issue where the project SDK may not be saved correctly

 ### Windows Subsystem for Linux (WSL) Support